OI-wiki/i18n/docs/basic/merge-sort.md

 2. Recursively merge sort the two sub-sequence;
 3. Combine two sorted sub-sequence into one.

-It is not hard to tell that first two steps of merge sort can be easily implemented.
-However, the problem is how to combine two sub-sequence.
-We can notice that both sub-sequences are in order in step two.
-The third step is actually to combine two **ordered** sequence.
-(For implementation of which, please refer to example code below.)
+It is not hard to tell that the first two steps of merge sort can be easily implemented.
+However, the problem is how to combine the two sub-sequences.
+We can notice that both sub-sequences are in order after the second step.
+The third step is to actually combine two **ordered** sequences.

 ## Properties